nweiyue/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the switch mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The default students tab is displayed.
+The default "Students" tab is displayed.

 Step 2.
 The user executes `switch sessions` command to view the sessions tab. `MainWindow#executeCommand()` is called and `LogicManager` calls `AtasParser#parseCommand()`.
 This results in the creation of a `SwitchCommandParser` to parse the user input.

 Step 3. `SwitchCommandParser#parse()` checks if there is an argument being passed by the user.
 If an argument is passed, a `SwitchCommand` will be created and `SwitchCommand#execute()` will be called by the `LogicManager`.

-<div markdown="span" class="alert alert-info">:information_source: **Note:** If no arguments is found, a `ParseException` will be thrown and the execution terminates.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** If no argument is found, a `ParseException` will be thrown and the execution terminates.

 </div><br>

-Step 4. `SwitchCommand#execute()` will check if the argument pass is an existing tab name.
-If the argument is valid, a `CommandResult` containing a variable `switchTab` with the value of the target `Tab` will be returned to `MainWindow`.
+Step 4. `SwitchCommand#execute()` will check if the argument passed in is an existing tab name.
+If the argument is valid, a `CommandResult` containing a variable `switchTab` with the value of the target `Tab` will be return to `MainWindow`.

 <div markdown="span" class="alert alert-info">:information_source: **Note:** If the argument is not a valid tab name, a `CommandException` will be thrown and the execution terminates.